tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 There are a few others that can use their description to help you but Jetstream2 doesn't provide any descriptions so I will not be showing those here.
 They may be useful on Hummingbird if you ever play with it.

 ## Build from source
+This is a bit more complicated but gets to the root of what we spend most of our time doing.
+For MPI you can choose any you want that you think will be good for our set up.

+#### Common MPI libraries:
+- OpenMPI
+- Intel MPI
+- MPICH
+####

 # Step 4 - Configure and make*
 Once you've figured out your dependencies, you need to compile HPL itself.
 But first, we need to talk about how these dependencies are managed.